fairandsmart/right-consent/_docs/14-forms.md

 toc: true
 ---

-Rights Consents allows to creates completely customized consent forms allowing very specific user experience consent collect integration.
-This is mainly handled by the ConsentContext.
+Rights Consents allows to creates completely customized consent forms.

+This ensure very specific user experience consent collect integration.
+This is mainly handled by the ConsentContext and HTML templates but it can also be fully customized using the JSON API endpoint.

 ## Writing in progress, please come back later...